-31 The data collection form and related instructions are available from the Federal Audit Clearinghouse's (FAC's) website at http://harvester.census.gov/sac.
-The form number is SF-SAC.
-The FAC requires electronic submission of the data collection form via an online Internet Data Entry System.
-The Office of Management and Budget (OMB) periodically revises the data collection form and its accompanying instructions.
-Auditors should exercise caution to make sure they complete the version of the form and instructions that applies to the fiscal year audited (AAG 13.54).
+Prog Program-Specific Audits 37.
+If a program-specific audit guide is available and current with regard to the program's compliance requirements, has the auditor issued the re ports required by the guide?

-Yes No N/A 38. gard program-specific audit guide is not available or not current with red to the program's compliance requirements, has the auditor issued following reports: ^{32, 33} a .
-A report on the federal program's financial statements that provides an opinion or disclaimer of opinion on the financial statements? b.
-A report on compliance with requirements that could have a direct and material effect on the federal program and on the internal con- trol over compliance in accordance with the program-specific audit option under A-133? С. A schedule of findings and questioned costs for the program?
-[A-133 sec.
-235(b)(4); AAG 14.09-.11] 39.
-AAG the reports conform to the standard report language illustrated in the G?
-G examples 13-1-13-2 and 14-1-14-2]
+38. If a program-specific audit guide is not available or not current with regard to the program's compliance requirements, has the auditor issued the following reports:^{33, 34} a.
+A report on the federal program's financial statements that pro- vides an opinion or disclaimer of opinion on the financial state- ments?

+b.
+A report on compliance with requirements that could have a direct and material effect on the federal program and on the internal con- trol over compliance in accordance with the program-specific audit option under A-133?

+С. A schedule of findings and questioned costs for the program A-133 sec.
+235(b)(4); AAG 14.09-.11]

+39. Do the reports conform to the standard report language illustrated in the AAG?

+[AAG examples 13-1-13-2 and 14-1-14-2]

-32 If the financial statement(s) of the program present only the activity of the federal program, the auditor is not required to issue a separate report to meet the reporting requirements of GAS.
+33 If the financial statement(s) of the program present only the activity of the federal program, the auditor is not required to issue a separate report to meet the reporting requirements of GAS.
+This is because, in many cases, by definition, the financial statements of the program consist only of the schedule of expenditures of federal awards.
 However, if the financial statement(s) of the federal program present more than the program's activity the auditor should issue a separate GAS report and modify it so that it refers only to the financial statement(s) of the federal program (AAG 14.11).